mike632t/x11-calc/x11-calc-instruction-set.md

      | n | n | n | n | n | n | n | n | 0 | 0 |
      +---+---+---+---+---+---+---+---+---+---+

-The can be further categorised by splitting the least significant six  bits into three groups
+They can be further sub-categorised by splitting the least significant  six bits of each opcode into three groups.

     00000    0 000 00 00 00  nop